The Fragility of Learning LQG Controllers: Examples of challenging problems

 We examine the impact of this behavior on the following instance of learning the LQG:

-with $\Sigma_w(\theta)=I$, $\Sigma_v(\theta)=1$, $Q=I$, $R=1$ and nominal parameter $\theta^{\star}=0$.
-Let $\nmpparam>0$ be a known parameter.
-The system has a non-minimum phase zero at $1+\nmpparam$ and two poles at $1$.
-We investigate what happens as the zero approaches the poles, that is, $\xi$ goes to $0$. \begin{lemma}[Difficulty of non-minimum phase example] Consider the LQG instance defined by \eqref{eq: nmp example}.
-Let the exploration policy be equal to the optimal LQG policy.
-It holds that
+with $\Sigma_w(\theta)=I$, $\Sigma_v(\theta)=1$, $Q=I$, $R=1$, and nominal parameter $\theta^{\star}=0$.
+Let $\nmpparam>0$ be a variable hyper-parameter.
+The nominal system has a non-minimum phase zero at $1+\nmpparam$ and two poles at $1$.
+We analytically investigate what happens as the zero approaches the poles, that is, $\xi$ goes to $0$. \begin{lemma}[Difficulty of non-minimum phase example] Consider the LQG instance defined by \eqref{eq: nmp example} and let the exploration policy be equal to the optimal strictly causal LQG policy.
+Then,

 and $J^\star=\min_{K\in\calK}J(K,\theta^\star)=O(\nmpparam^{-3})$. \end{lemma} Note that as the zero approaches the pole, the system becomes very hard to observe.
 This, in turn, leads to a very large Hessian that scales with $\nmpparam^{-7}$ and a very large nominal cost that scales with $\nmpparam^{-3}$.
 The Fisher information is also very large and of the order of $\nmpparam^{-3}$.
 However, the Fisher information is not large enough to counteract the Hessian.
 As a result, the lower bound scales as